dclamage/PathOfBuildingUnity/README.md

 # Path of Building Unity Edition

-This project will attempt to serve as a new hosting environment for [Path of Building Community Fork](https://github.com/PathOfBuildingCommunity/PathOfBuilding) lua scripts, replacing the files which currently reside in the Path of Building installation folder, including:
+The goal of this project is to use Unity as a host environment for [Path of Building Community Fork](https://github.com/PathOfBuildingCommunity/PathOfBuilding) lua scripts, replacing the files which currently reside in the Path of Building installation folder, including:
  * `Path of Building.exe`
  * `Update.exe`
  * `SimpleGraphic.dll`